JoshuaKoh/JoshuaKoh.github.io/_posts/2018-02-28-Koh-reative-Socratic-Teacher.md

 ## Description

-In this episode of [Koh-reative](http://blog.joshuakoh.me/2018/02/28/Koh-reative-summary), I talk about the Socratic Method from the perspective of the teacher.

 I want to communicate what I think is the best way to employ the Socratic Method, highlight ways it *shouldn't* be used, and to outline what I think is the ideal Socratic question.

 ## Credits